 A. Instagram in-feed video

-If you’re posting to the feed, I recommend using 1080×1350 (4:5 aspect ratio).
+If you’re posting to the feed, I recommend using 1080×1350 (4:5 aspect ratio, the same as the ideal Instagram image sizes).
 It takes up more vertical space than square video without requiring a full-screen format.

 B. Instagram reels video